Volunteer Duty Requirements and Job Descriptions

 - Event Flipper:

 The Event Flipper sits by the event numbers and changes them as each event occurs so that the event showing is current.
+The flipper also sends out event info during the meet using the SWIMTOPIA APP.
+Please have this app installed on your phone PRIOR TO ARRIVING FOR YOUR SHIFT!

 - Back Up Timer: